The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 1918 - 1939: Between the Struggle for Monetary Hegemony and the Search for a New System

-The United States then saw in this breach the means to impose their financial power.
+A few years after the Treaty of Versailles, the United States then saw in this breach the means to impose their financial power.
 At the end of the Great War, the Wilson government demanded the repayment of the loans it had granted for nearly four years.
 This status as a creditor allowed the country to hold 45% of the world's gold stock after the war!

 In contrast, the debtor countries paid a high price.
 Although France managed to reduce its debt thanks to a policy of devaluation in 1928 under the impetus of Raymond Poincaré, the situation in Germany was quite different.
 The Treaty of Versailles imposed the payment of the large sum of 132 billion marks to the war victors.
 Faced with this repayment and other structural problems, German Chancellor Friedrich Ebert decided to make continuous use of printing money.
 But the devaluation and acceleration of the circulation of the mark led to a loss of confidence in the currency.
 Hyperinflation was rife in the country.
 The Weimar Republic decided to create, with great difficulty, a new monetary unit: the reichsmark.